 2. Place Flyers Around Campus

 Inform students at your college about NISOD student contests by printing out the below flyers and strategically placing them around campus.
 Encourage faculty to print flyers for their classrooms, share the PDF in an announcement on their course management pages, and add the PDFs to the files or documents section of their course management pages.

-3. Academic advisors and counselors
+3. Inform Academic Advisors and Counselors

-Similarly, to academic advisors and counselors, financial aid personnel typically know when students are searching for scholarships or are in need of financial assistance.
+Similar to academic advisors and counselors, financial aid personnel typically know when students are searching for scholarships or are in need of financial assistance.
 Share information about NISOD’s student contests with your financial aid office and other student support programs.

 Contact your college’s communications department and let them know that students at your college are eligible to participate in NISOD’s student contests.
 Your communications department can share information about the contests via your college’s social media accounts, collegewide emails, and other communication channels.

 Visit the Student Contests page for more information or to submit entries.